davidmalcolm/texi2rst/output/_build/html/_sources/incompatibilities-of-gcc.txt

     typedef foo foo;

   * GCC treats all characters of identifiers as significant.
-According to K&R-1 (2.2), No more than the first eight characters are significant, although more may be used..
-Also according to K&R-1 (2.2), An identifier is a sequence of letters and digits; the first character must be a letter.
-The underscore _ counts as a letter., but GCC also allows dollar signs in identifiers.
+According to K&R-1 (2.2), 'No more than the first eight characters are significant, although more may be used.'.
+Also according to K&R-1 (2.2), 'An identifier is a sequence of letters and digits; the first character must be a letter.
+The underscore _ counts as a letter.', but GCC also allows dollar signs in identifiers.

   .. index:: whitespace